xbeat/Machine-Learning/README.md

 Introduction Marketing Analytics Fundamentals with Python Welcome to this TikTok series, where we'll explore the fundamentals of marketing analytics using the powerful Python programming language.

+## Adversarial Robustness of Kolmogorov-Arnold Networks

+Introduction to Kolmogorov-Arnold Networks

+Kolmogorov-Arnold Networks (KANs) are a class of neural networks inspired by the Kolmogorov-Arnold representation theorem.
+These networks aim to approximate multivariate functions using a composition of univariate functions.
+While KANs have shown promise in various applications, their robustness against adversarial attacks is an important area of study.

+## Vanishing and Exploding Gradient Problems in Python

+Introduction to Gradient Problems

+Gradient problems are fundamental challenges in training deep neural networks.
+They occur when gradients become too small (vanishing) or too large (exploding) during backpropagation.
+This can lead to slow learning or instability in the training process.
+Let's explore these issues and their solutions using Python examples.

 ## Multi-class Regression with Python

 Multi-class Regression with Python